Tennis: Wimbledon Results - 3rd Update - UrduPoint

 Tennis: Wimbledon Results - 3rd Update

-London, July 4 (UrduPoint / Pakistan Point News - 5th Jul, 2023 ) :Wimbledon results on Tuesday, the rain-interrupted second day of the 2023 tournament at the All England Club (x denotes seeding; Players representing Russia and Belarus are banned from competing under the name or flag of their countries).
+London, (UrduPoint / Pakistan Point News - 11th Jul, 2023 ) :Wimbledon results on Monday, the eighth day of the 2023 tournament at the All England Club (x denotes seeding; Players representing Russia and Belarus are banned from competing under the name or flag of their countries).